n123git/js-fixmycode/README.md

 # js-fixmycode
-A short JS script to measure global scope pollution in a web environment (Made for yw-cond)
+A short JS script to measure global scope pollution in a web environment (Made for yw-cond v1.4b)

 ## Documentation and stuff
 To use this code you must call the following function: `getGlobalPollution` in your console while your site is running.